Telefonica/latch-sdk-java/README.md

 Now using Maven (maven.apache.org) is easy to compile and pack all the code for using externally:

+> mvn install

+And the compiled jar was located in the `target` directory.

+You can also compile the jar with all Latch dependencies included:

 > mvn clean compile assembly:single

-And the compiled jar was located in the `target` directory.

 #### USING THE SDK IN JAVA ####